dbekaert/RAiDER/.github/pull_request_template.md

 ## Checklist:
 <!--- Go over all the following points, and put an `x` in all the boxes that apply. -->
 <!--- If you're unsure about any of these, don't hesitate to ask.
 We're here to help! -->
-- [ ] Have you added an explanation of what your changes do and why you'd like us to include them?
+- [ ] I have added an explanation of what your changes do and why you'd like us to include them.
-- [ ] Have you written new tests for your core changes, as applicable?
+- [ ] I have written new tests for your core changes, as applicable.
-- [ ] Have you successfully ran tests with your changes locally?
+- [ ] I have successfully ran tests with your changes locally.
-- [ ] My code is consistent with the code style of this project.
 - [ ] My change requires a change to the documentation.
 - [ ] I have updated the documentation accordingly.